josh-works/josh-works.github.io/_pages/dutchie.md

 [^tldr]: An abbreviation for "Too Long; Didn't Read".
-Also known as "Executive Summary".
+Also known as "Executive Summary" [TLDR on Urban Dictionary](https://www.urbandictionary.com/define.php?term=TLDR).

 [^intermediate-ruby-resources]: I've done things like [record pairing sessions with senior developers on OSS projects](https://intermediateruby.com/make-oss-contributions-part-0-introduction), which I distill down into discrete lessons, to highlight [tacit knowledge](https://intermediateruby.com/make-oss-contributions-part-0-introduction#what-is-tacit-knowledge).
 I've built an [obstacle course](https://github.com/josh-works/intermediate_ruby_obstacle_course) with resources on Redis, Sidekiq, Rubocop, Nokogiri, and more.

+[^remote-work-covid]:
-[^remote-work-covid]: Post-covid, we're all _mostly_ remote workers, but communication patterns and remote/non-remote affinities are still critical.
+    Post-covid, we're all _mostly_ remote workers.
+This new normal impacts team communication.
+Remote/non-remote affinities are still critical.

     A team that is _thrilled_ to be working remotely will function differently than one where they all loved being in an office and now they're _forced_ to be remote.
 Or, where they all get to be in an office, and one or two of them is remote.

-[Conway's law] says (paraphrasing): "_Organizations that design systems are constrainted to duplicate their own communication structures into that system_".
-Conway's Law demonstrates why "bridge building" across departments is so important.
+    [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) says (paraphrasing): "_Organizations that design systems are constrainted to duplicate their own communication structures into that system_".

+    Conway's Law demonstrates why "bridge building" across departments is so important, _especially when Covid has so significantly disrupted normal communication habits_.